saminiir/saminiir.github.io/_drafts/2016-01-17-gems-from-the-manpage-trenches.markdown

 	                 serious brain damage in Sun's NIS server — usually it hangs forever translating non-local internet numbers).
 {% endhighlight %}

+The developers of `iptables` have a care-free attitude towards bugs:

+{% highlight bash %}
+BUGS
+       Bugs?
+What's this? ;-) Well, you might want to have a look at http://bugzilla.netfilter.org/
+{% endhighlight %}

 {% include twitter.html %}